echoix/megalinter/README.md

 **NOTES:**

 - If you pass the _Environment_ variable `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` in your workflow, then the **MegaLinter** will mark the status of each individual linter run in the Checks section of a pull request.
 Without this you will only see the overall status of the full run.
 There is no need to set the **GitHub** Secret as it is automatically set by GitHub, it only needs to be passed to the action.
-- You can also **use it outside of GitHub Actions** (CircleCI, Azure Pipelines, Jenkins, GitLab, or even locally with a docker run) , and have status on Github Pull Request if `GITHUB_TARGET_URL` environment variable exists.
+- You can also **use it outside of GitHub Actions** (CircleCI, Azure Pipelines, Jenkins, GitLab, or even locally with a docker run), and have status on GitHub Pull Request if `GITHUB_TARGET_URL` environment variable exists.

 In your repository you should have a `.github/workflows` folder with **GitHub** Action similar to below: